 During an April 30, 2021 hike, Carl Ferreira of Tiverton describes stone structures in the Southeastern Massachusetts Bioreserve that may have held special significance for the Indigenous people who occupied the land.
 Click here for a 21-minute video.
+Click here for a 46-minute video of similar stone structures in Acton, MA.

 Carl talks with Al Lees and Charlie Appleton about the difference between colonial stone fences that were constructed to keep animals from crossing versus ceremonial structures that appear to have no functional purpose.